How I Standardized Hyphen and Pipe Symbols on File Names

 Triangle for Tangent Point at Node-to-Node Line.

-Encode a Pipe
+Encoding a Pipe

 As per the global standard, pipes (|) are not allowed into file names so a simple extension is to be designed to add pipe symbols to file names.